guifelippe/guifelippe/README.md

 ## About Me 🚀

   - 🌱 I'm constantly learning and improving in my favorite technologies.
-  - 💡 I have a special love for AI and and building robust Back-End systems.
+  - 💡 I have a special love for AI and building robust Back-End systems.
   - 🎓I'm working towards completing my Information Technology degree.
   - 💬 Let's exchange ideas and discuss interesting projects!